Laidbackluck/Harry-Mack-Omegle-Bars-1-to-50/README.md

 # Harry-Mack-Omegle-Bars-1-to-50-Repository
-Repository to Harry Mack Omegle Bars 1-50 Machine Learning Project
+Repository for a NLP Deep Learning Project.

+This project plans to generate lyrics by using text generarion tequniques to predict the lyrics of freestyle rapper Harry Mack.